fuafa/not-a-hub/src/posts/Subtyping.md

 type A<T extends R> = ...
 ```

-This feature give a type more restriction than just generic and more expressiveness and code reuse than subtyping.
+This feature give a type more restriction than just generic and more expressiveness and code reuse than just subtyping.